APRIL 13 TO MAY 24, 2020

 APPLICATIONS ACCEPTED FROM SEPTEMBER 13 TO NOVEMBER 8, 2019

-The Université Côte d'Azur (UCA) and UCLA School of Theater, Film and Television (UCLA TFT) announce the second year of their unique program, the UCLA TFT/UCA Storytelling Institute in Cannes (STI).
+The Université Côte d'Azur (UCA) and UCLA School of Theater, Film and Television (UCLA TFT) announce the third year of their unique program, the UCLA TFT/UCA Storytelling Institute in Cannes (STI).
 In the interdisciplinary and creative environment of the Cannes Campus-UCA Creativity Hub, this intensive educational program involves total immersion in feature film screenwriting, based on the model developed by UCLA TFT, and is designed to nurture and discover a new generation of feature film screenwriters.

 Each selected student (“fellow”) will have six weeks to complete a fully realized first draft of a feature-length narrative screenplay developed from an original idea.
 STI fellows will reside in Cannes for the duration of the program, and for the first four weeks will take part in daily classes and seminars given by faculty from UCLA TFT and UCA.
 They will receive personalized supervision and mentorship in the writing of their script, and benefit from writing time in a creative environment.
 The Institute culminates in a unique two-week experience at the prestigious Cannes Film Festival.
 There, fellows will attend master classes with artists present at the Festival — screenwriters, directors, producers, actors — as well as professional meetings (panels), screenings and press conferences, and will also have an opportunity to walk the red carpet at the festival.